 Minimally invasive surgery, or "keyhole" surgery, on the gallbladder or appendix can be helpful in aiding early and prompt recovery from acute painful conditions.

-Accurate, experienced assessment can help in assessing when surgery is required, and facilitate recovery, or alternative investigations.
+Accurate, experienced assessment can help in assessing when surgery is required, and facilitate recover.

 Both gastroscopy and colonoscopy are important diagnostic tools, but can be associated with complications.